-- The readings in iced water should be between -1°C and 1°C. - The readings in boiling water should be between 99°C and 101°C.
+- The readings in iced water should be between -1 °C and 1°C. - The readings in boiling water should be between 99°C and 101°C.

-Recommendation In addition to the visual checks you undertake, use a probe thermometer to check the core temperature of cooked and reheated foods.
-The temperature should reach 75°C for 30 seconds or an equivalent time/temperature combination (e.g. 80°C for 10 seconds).
+Recommendation The core temperature of cooked and reheated foods should reach 75°C C for 30 seconds or an equivalent time and temperature combination.